MSW Frequently Asked Questions

 - Pre-requisites should be completed prior to the start of classes for the term the prospective student is applying to at NC State.

 - Three references: Two professional and one academic.

 Can I submit an application for both the Advanced Standing and Traditional Programs, or must I choose one or the other?

-In the first section of the MSW Departmental Application, you can indicate whether you are interested in applying for either the Advanced Standing or Traditional Program, or both programs.
+In the first section of the MSW Supplemental Information section of the Graduate School Application, you can indicate whether you are interested in applying for either the Advanced Standing or Traditional Program, or both programs.

 I do not meet the minimum admissions requirements.
 Can I still apply?

-If you believe your individual circumstances warrant exceptional consideration for a waiver of the minimum admission requirements, please use the Petition for Exceptional Consideration section of the MSW Departmental Application to demonstrate how the admission requirements do not adequately represent your capabilities.
+If you believe your individual circumstances warrant exceptional consideration for a waiver of the minimum admission requirements, please use section in the Education History of the Graduate School Application for addressing areas of concern to demonstrate how the admission requirements do not adequately represent your capabilities.

-PLEASE NOTE: The Petition for Exceptional Consideration CANNOT be used for missing prerequisites.
+PLEASE NOTE: You CANNOT be granted an exception for missing prerequisites.